kshedden/case_studies/methods/writing-tips.md

   provided by reporting the mean and standard deviation of the variable in relevant subgroups, not only in the dataset as a whole.

-- Define any measures or variables that you use unambiguously, including their scales or measurement units.
+- Define any measures or variables that you use, including their scales or measurement units.
 For example if you are looking at crime, is it the absolute number of crimes or the crime rate?
 When reporting rates, always be explicit about the denominator of the rate (e.g. violent crimes per 10,000 population per year).

 - If you are presenting a regression analysis, unambiguously state what is the dependent variable, and what are the independent variables.